§ 3901 Legislative intent.

 (c) In order to provide the services listed in subsection (b) of this section, the following services will be performed by the adult protective services unit:

-(1) Informing and educating the citizens of the State on the needs of protective service clients and the services available to them.
+(1) Informing and educating the citizens of the State on the needs of protective service alleged victims and the services available to them.

 (2) Accepting and processing all referrals on, or applications from, adults in need of protective services.

-(3) Home visits to all clients, if necessary.
+(3) Home visits to all alleged victims, if necessary.

-(4) Counseling with clients to assist them to accept needed services voluntarily.
+(4) Counseling with alleged victims to assist them to accept needed services voluntarily.

-(5) Referring clients to other service-providing agencies, arranging for visits and following up to determine that needed services were delivered by those agencies.
+(5) Referring alleged victims to other service-providing agencies, arranging for visits and following up to determine that needed services were delivered by those agencies.

 (6) Maintaining case records and statistics.